Yana Santos

 Yana Santos (November 11, 1989) is a Russian professional mixed martial artist who competes in the women's bantamweight division of the Ultimate Fighting Championship (UFC).
 Prior to joining the UFC, Santos competed for Invicta FC where she held the Invicta FC Bantamweight Champion.
-As of October 7, 2025, she is ranked #5 in the UFC women's bantamweight rankings.
+As of June 20, 2026, she is #6 in the Meta UFC women's bantamweight rankings.

 Biography

 Santos was born in 1989 in Murmansk, Murmansk Oblast, in northwestern Russia.
 Her mother, Olga Kunitskaya, was a professional gymnast, and her father, Joseph, was a pro skier.
 She has a younger sister named Victoria.

 Santos became involved in martial arts early in her childhood, starting with taekwondo in preschool.

 At the age of 12, she began competing in hand-to-hand combat.
 When she was 16 years old, Santos went to live and study in St. Petersburg and entered the Lesgaft National State University Boxing team.
 At 18, she began practicing mixed martial arts (MMA).